swarch-2f-rootly/2f/README.md

   ![Deploy-view](Deploy_view.png)
 Description of architectural elements, relations, and deployment patterns is conveyed in the referenced diagram.

-## Layered Structure
+## Layered view  - Tiers
   ![Layer-view](Layer_view_Prototype2.png)

-**The structure of the logic layer is shown below to avoid redundancy in the main view.
+** **Layered view  - Layers** The structure of the logic layer is shown below to avoid redundancy in the main view.
 In general, each component follows the same structure.

 <img src="Layer_logic_Prototype2.png" alt="Rootly Logo" width="500"/>